rydmike/squircle_study/README.md

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular_zoom.png" alt="circular zoom"/>

 We will se this effect further when comparing with the circular stadium border.
-It looks like the **Figma Squircle** does not implement any continuous border effect the closer we get to the stadium radius and none at all stadium radius.
+It looks like the **FigmaSquircle** does not implement any continuous border effect the closer we get to the stadium radius and none at all stadium radius.
 It is unknown if this is correct behavior when comparing to the desired actual **iOS Squircle** border.

 ### Conclusion
-If **Figma Squircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **Circular RoundedRectangleBorder** is **NOT** an acceptable compromise if high fidelity is desired at mid border radius.
+If **FigmaSquircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **Circular RoundedRectangleBorder** is **NOT** an acceptable compromise if high fidelity is desired at mid border radius.

 For low fidelity it may be acceptable, but keen eyes will feel that something is off.

-We also have a first indication of that maybe the **Figma Squircle** is not a correct representation of the **Swift-UI** squircle at border radius approaching or equal to stadium radius.
+We also have a first indication of that maybe the **FigmaSquircle** is not a correct representation of the **Swift-UI** squircle at border radius approaching or equal to stadium radius.

 ## ContinuousRectangleBorder